weyoss/graphql-bookshelfjs/README.md

 ### EXAMPLE

-If you're new to the GraphQL ecosystem and have troubles getting a project up and running, or maybe you are having troubles using this library, check out the [example](https://github.com/weyoss/graphql-bookshelfjs/blob/master/example) directory that uses GraphQL together with Graphql-bookshelfjs library.
+If you're new to the GraphQL ecosystem and have troubles getting a project up and running or maybe you are confused about how to use this library then check out the [example](https://github.com/weyoss/graphql-bookshelfjs/blob/master/example) folder to get started.

 ### HOW-TO

-The following example shows how you could setup graphql-bookshelfjs with graphql.
-We assume that Article has an one-to-one (**belongsTo**) relationship with User.
-User has an many-to-many (**belongsToMany**) relationship with Account, has an one-to-one (**hasOne**) relationship with Profile, and has an one-to-many (**hasMany**) with Note.
-Account model determines whether a user is an administrator when access attribute is set to 'admin'.
+The following shows how you could setup graphql-bookshelfjs with graphql.

+Let's assume:

+- We have 4 models: Article, User, Account and Note.
+- Article has a **one-to-one** (belongsTo) relationship with User.
+- User has a **many-to-many** (belongsToMany) relationship with Account.
+- User has a **one-to-one** (hasOne) relationship with Profile.
+- User has a **one-to-many** (hasMany) relationship with Note.
+- A user account has Administrator privileges when access attribute is set to 'admin'.

-Bookshelf models:
+#### Bookshelf models

 ```javascript
 let dbConfig = {